-State and Federal Report Requirements:

-Gender: ☐ Male Are you Hispanic?
-Female All Students select one or more race categories: ☐ White ☐ American Indian or Alaskan Native Citizenship: US Citizen/Resident ☐ Black ☐ Native Hawaiian or Pacific Islander Non-Resident Alien Asian Non-Resident Alien Student Adviso or Name: Anticipated co mpletion date: Fall 202 20 Spring 2021 Deadline Date: Priority Deadline Date Summer I 2021 Summer II 2021 ate: Priority Deadline Date: Priority Deadline Date: 11/06/2 020 02/26/2021 06/23/2021 07/28/2021 will be made.
-However, the following should be understood: Missing the priority deadline date if wanting to priate commencement attire.
-Additionally, the degree and/or certificate award date falling to the next available 4.6 NIMIL do a mod abayya da ayyayd ayy a ayddiada IMPORTANT INFORMATION: • Sti ation exercise, will be charged \$20.00 for the cap, gown and diploma cover. • Sti udents only receiving a Certificate of Proficient cy do not participate in the graduation exercise.
-Gradua ntion Exercise Gradua ILIOIT EXCICISE Do you plan to participate in the graduation exercise? ☐ Yes ☐ No Cap and Gov Cap and Gown Information (used to order your cap and gown): Height: Weight: Are you a Ur Feet & inches pounds Are you a United States military veteran?
-Yes No · LIST ATTY CIUD s/organizations in which you have been active.
-Ctudents coming a 2 year degree on - Mary Tankwing Contificate and are morticinating in nd/or a Technical Certificate and are participating in mony, are assessed a \$20.00 Graduation Fee.
-Ctudent Cia Deter gnature:

-For Office I Date e-mail se ent: □ Studen t □ Advisor □ Indexed Date letter ser nt: Studen t □ Advisor □ Indexed Commenceme ent Coordinator: /// tion of the degree requirements listed on the attached page ☐ See attach ed page for degree completion requirem ients Associate Vice Chancellor: Date://
+State and Federal Report Requirements: ■ Male Gender: Are you Hispanic?
+Yes ☐ Female All Students select one or more race categories: ☐ White American Indian or Alaskan Native Citizenship: ☐ US Citizen/Resident Black ■ Native Hawaiian or Pacific Islander ☐ Non-Resident Alien Asian ■ Non-Resident Alien Student Advisor Name: Anticipated completion date: Fall 2021 Spring 2022 Summer I 2022 Summer II 2022 Priority Deadline Date: Priority Date: Priority Date: Priority Date: Priority 11/09/2021 03/04/2022 08/22/2022 07/27/2022 Every effort to accommodate students who may miss the above priority deadline dates will be made.
+However, the following should be understood: Missing the priority deadline date if wanting to participate in the May 2022 Commencement Ceremony, may result in the lack of appropriate commencement attire.
+Additionally, the degree and/or certificate award date falling to the next available.
+MPORTANT INFORMATION: ASUMH does not charge to award any certificate or degree.
+Students only receiving a Certificate of Proficiency do not participate in the graduation exercise.
+Graduation Exercise Do you plan to participate in the graduation exercise?
+Yes Cap and Gown Information (used to order your cap and gown): Height: Weight: Feet & Inches Are you a United States military veteran? □ Yes □ No List any clubs/organizations in which you have been active: Student Signature: Date: / / For Office Use Only: Date e-mail sent: □ Student □ Advisor □ Indexed / Date: / / Commencement Coordinator: □ Approved Conditionally approved pending successful completion of the degree requirements listed on the attached page □ See attached page for degree completion requirements